-We identified an additional six RCTs (three each for insulin glargine and insulin detemir) published after the Cochrane review, as well as a post-hoc analysis of a glargine RCT that was included in the Cochrane review.
+We identified an additional six RCTs (three each for insulin glargine and insulin detemir) and two large observational studies published after the Cochrane review, as well as a post-hoc analysis of a glargine RCT that was included in the Cochrane review.
 Major findings are summarized in the sections that follow.

-Insulin Glargine vs. NPH
+Insulin Glargine versus NPH

 Three small RCTs published after the Cochrane review have produced similar findings to the original review with regard to hypo- and hyperglycemic events.
-One of these studies (Forst, 2010) randomized 28 insulin-naïve type 2 patients with a mean BMI of 30.7kg/m2 and HbA1c of of 6.5-8.5% to initiate different formulations of insulin to replace a sulfonylurea as add-on therapy to metformin and found that both HbA1c levels and the rate of hypoglycemia episodes were comparable between NPH and insulin glargine at the end of the three-month study.
+One of these studies (Forst, 2010) randomized 28 insulin-naïve type 2 patients with a mean BMI of 30.7kg/m2 and HbA1c of 6.5-8.5% to initiate different formulations of insulin to replace a sulfonylurea as add-on therapy to metformin and found that both HbA1c levels and the rate of hypoglycemia episodes were comparable between NPH and insulin glargine at the end of the three-month study.
 A cross-over study (De Mattia, 2009) of 20 patients, mean age 59.4 years and a diabetes duration of at least five years, reported statistically-significant reductions in HbA1c from baseline in both arms, but no difference between them; changes in body weight also did not differ between groups.
 Several cases of hypoglycemia were reported for both groups, but none of the episodes was considered severe.

-The third RCT (Wang, 2007), comprising 24 patients, mean age 56 years, with an average diabetes duration of 10 years, found that evening injections of insulin glargine stabilized daily blood glucose fluctuations levels better than NPH insulin and was associated with a decrease in nocturnal hypoglycemic events (6.3% vs. 50.0% for NPH, p=.028).
+The third RCT (Wang, 2007), comprising 24 patients, mean age 56 years, with an average diabetes duration of 10 years, found that evening injections of insulin glargine stabilized daily blood glucose fluctuations levels better than NPH insulin and was associated with a decrease in nocturnal hypoglycemic events (6.3% vs. 50.0% for NPH, p=0.028).
 No significant differences in HbA1c levels were observed in this study.

-Finally, a recently published post-hoc analysis (Vahatalo, 2014) of an RCT included in the Cochrane review randomized 109 insulin-naïve patients with poor glycemic control (mean HbA1c of 9.6% with 90% on sulfonylurea and metformin combination therapy) based on fasting or postprandial (post-meal) hyperglycemia to NPH insulin or insulin glargine and found no significant difference with regard to glycemic control between the two groups; neither was there a difference in weight gain after adjusting for baseline BMI.
-Although more hypoglycemic events were observed in the NPH group (1.4% vs. 0.6% for glargine, p=.05), none of these events was categorized as severe, and the difference in overall events disappeared after three months of treatment.
+Finally, a recently published post-hoc analysis (Vahatalo, 2014) of an RCT included in the Cochrane review randomized 109 insulin-naïve patients with poor glycemic control (mean HbA1c of 9.6% with 90% on sulfonylurea and metformin combination therapy) based on fasting or postprandial (post-meal) hyperglycemia to NPH insulin or insulin glargine and found no significant difference with regard to glycemic control or weight gain between the two insulin types.
+Although more hypoglycemic events were observed in the NPH group during the first 12 weeks of treatment (4 vs. 1.8 per patient for glargine, p=0.05), none of these events was categorized as severe, and the difference in overall events disappeared after three months.

-Insulin Detemir vs. NPH
+Insulin Detemir versus NPH